Kate McCartney

-Early and personal life
+Early life

-She was born in Perth, moved to Sydney but grew up in Camberwell, Victoria.
-She later moved to the Melbourne suburb Preston and had a daughter, Millie, in early 2015.
-In 2022, she became engaged to Sally Rugg.
+Kate McCartney was born in in Perth, Western Australia, and moved to Melbourne with her family at the age of 10, where she grew up in Camberwell.

 Career

 McCartney worked as a comedian and also worked in animation.
-Her television writing credits have included Big Bite, Hamish & Andy, Adam Hills Tonight and Spicks and Specks.
+Her television writing credits have included Big Bite, Hamish & Andy, Adam Hills Tonight, and Spicks and Specks.

 She met Kate McLennan in 2011 after McLennan voiced a character in an animation for her.
-Due to the number of subsequent collaborations with McLennan, the pair have been dubbed the Kates in the media.
+Due to the number of subsequent collaborations with McLennan, the pair have been dubbed "the Kates" in the media.